-I hope this can serve as its signal in the same philosophical capacity Chandler aimed to reach for, or at least served for me.
+I hope this can serve as a signal in the same philosophical capacity Chandler aimed to reach for, or at least as much as it did for me.
 Chandler embraced Open Source and shared their code but lacked the documentation for anyone to contribute.
-I question the whole approach Chandler made in its strides to the soul of Agenda, this concept I have no basis on but feel some responsibility for.
+I question the whole approach Chandler made in its strides to "the soul of Agenda", this concept I have no basis on but feel some responsibility for.
 While they understood the base of a level to some degree of what they were trying to discover, I'm unsure if it was proper to that desired core.
 Agenda handles time.

 Time is incremental but definable.
 It is a center of control (by culture) but can also be de-centralized by redefinition.
 Digression is best suited for such a suggestion, as it still carries even more majestic ideas than Chandler's.

-For the astute, many of these links lead to insecure pages, an unfortunate event because I knew the insecure Chandler links likely meant that there wasn't anyone actively maintaining Chandler.
-We can only do so much to preserve the software and the knowledge and unique events surrounding it.
+For the astute, many of these links lead to insecure pages, an unfortunate event because I knew the insecure Chandler links likely meant that no one was actively maintaining Chandler.
+We can only do so much to preserve the software, knowledge, and unique events surrounding it.
 There are hidden events called Easter Eggs in software, and they have become more widely known due to their inclusion in video games.
 Think of this as an easter egg, like a colophon, or just another piece of the static you see.